 - KIPP Academy Lynn students take four core academic classes (Mathematics, English Language Arts, Social Studies, and Science) during each school year.
-In addition, all students take "specials" classes that may include gym, health, theater, art, music, engineering, or foreign languages. - At the end of each quarter, the honor roll will recognize scholars with high scores across all of their academic classes.
-High Honors is students who earn all As (scores of 90 and above).
-Honors is students who earn all As and Bs (scores of 80 and above). - At the end of the year, the quarter grades for each core subject are averaged together into a final, yearlong course grade.
-If a student's overall course grade is below 70%, he/she does not pass that course for the year.
+In addition, all students take "specials" classes that may include gym, health, theater, art, music, engineering, or foreign languages. - At the end of each quarter, the honor roll will recognize scholars with high scores in all of their core academic classes: Math, English Language Arts, Science, and Social Studies.
+High Honors recognizes students who earn all As (scores of 90 and above).
+Honors recognizes students who earn all As and Bs (scores of 80 and above) in these courses. - At the end of the year, the quarter grades for each core subject are averaged together into a final, yearlong course grade.
+If a student's overall course grade is below 70%, they do not pass that course for the year.